prs-eth/Marigold/README.md

 ### 💻 Dependencies

-We provide different ways to install dependencies.
+We provide several ways to install the dependencies.

-1. Using [Mamba](https://github.com/mamba-org/mamba), which can installed together with [Miniforge3](https://github.com/conda-forge/miniforge?tab=readme-ov-file#miniforge3)
+1. **Using [Mamba](https://github.com/mamba-org/mamba)**, which can installed together with [Miniforge3](https://github.com/conda-forge/miniforge?tab=readme-ov-file#miniforge3).

-    Windows users are recommended to install the Linux version in WSL.
+    Windows users: Install the Linux version into the WSL.

-    Miniforge needs to be activated first, e.g. by `source /home/$USER/miniforge3/bin/activate` for the default installation path.
+    After the installation, Miniforge needs to be activated first: `source /home/$USER/miniforge3/bin/activate`.

+    Create the environment and install dependencies into it:

     ```bash
     mamba env create -n marigold --file environment.yaml
-    conda activate marigold  # or mamba activate marigold
+    conda activate marigold
     ```

-2. Using pip
+2. **Using pip:**
+    Alternatively, create a Python native virtual environment and install dependencies into it:

     ```bash
     python -m venv venv/marigold